yoonghm/chinook/README.md

 ## Differences between Sqlite3 and DuckDB

-1. SQLite support the use of double quotatios ("") and square brackets ([]) to enclose table and field names with whitespaces and capital letter.
+1. SQLite supports the use of double quotatios ("") and square brackets ([]) to enclose table and field names with whitespaces and capital letter.
 DuckDB only support the former.

-2. SQLite allows users to create a table with a foreign key constraint that references another table that does not exist at the time of the table creation.
-SQLite does not check the existence of the referenced table when creating the foreign key constraint.
-However, SQLite does enforce foreign key constraints during inserting or updating of data.
-DuckDB's behavior is more in line with traditional relational database systems that require referenced tables to exist at the time foreign key constraints are created.
+2. In SQLite, users can create a table with a foreign key constraint that references another table not yet in existence during table creation.
+SQLite does not verify the referenced table's existence when creating the foreign key constraint.
+However, it enforces foreign key constraints during data insertion or updates.
+DuckDB behaves more in alignment with conventional relational database systems, requiring referenced tables to exist at the time foreign key constraints are created.

-3. SQLite allows users to drop a table even if the table has one or more fields which are foreign keys of other tables.
-However, DUckDB disallow this.
+3. SQLite permits users to drop a table even if it contains one or more fields serving as foreign keys for other tables.
+In contrast, DuckDB disallows this action.

 ## Database Creation

-### Create a SQLite database: `chinook.sqlite`
+### Create a SQLite database `chinook.sqlite`

 ```bash
 sqlite3 chinook.sqlite < chinook.sql
 ```

-### Create a DuckDB database: `chinook.duckdb`
+### Create a DuckDB database `chinook.duckdb`

 ```bash
 duckdb chinook.duckdb < chinook.sql